MetroidSlayer/Consistxels/tutorials/generate_new_sheet_data.md

-# Generating new pose data:
+# Generating new sprite sheet data:

-_NOTE: if you **already have pose data**, you can skip this section completely!
-This only matters if you want to make edits to a fully- or mostly-completed sprite sheet that does not yet have pose data._
+_NOTE: if you **already have sprite sheet data**, you can [skip this section completely](edit_existing_pose_images.md)!
+This only matters if you want to make edits to a fully- or mostly-completed sprite sheet that does not yet have sprite sheet data._

 1. **Format your sprite sheet**
     - Go through your sprite sheet, ensuring that every pose is separate, and every limb (or whatever your character has) is actually identical to every other limb like it.
 Even the smallest, most minute differences will cause the program to identify them as completely different pose images.
 If possible, remove such differences; if doing so would change the art in any meaningful way, and you want to avoid doing that, you'll just have to deal with needing to edit multiple similar-looking pose images later.